ishowportugal/ishowportugal/README.md

 ## Hi, there! 👋

-**Forked OSiNT tools should only be used for educational/ethical purposes and not for malice intentions!!!**
+**Forked OSiNT(Open-source intelligence) tools should only be used for educational/ethical purposes and not for malice intentions!!!**